Cyb3r-Jak3/haralyzer_3/docs/basic/harentry.rst

     single_entry.request.url -> String of the URL
     single_entry.request.userAgent -> String of the User-Agent

+    # To_request method
+    # The to_request method will return a requests.PrepareRequest that you can use
+    single_entry.request.to_request() -> requests.PrepareRequest

     # ALL ATTRIBUTES OF A RESPONSE
     single_entry.response.bodySize -> Integer of the body size for the response single_entry.response.cacheControl -> String of the ``Cache-Control`` header